Bw3ll/ShellWasp/README.md

 # ShellWasp
 ShellWasp is a new tool to faciliate creating shellcode utilizing syscalls, released at DEF CON 30 on August 12, 2022.
+It will also soon be a briefing at Black Hat Middle East and Africa this November, 2022!
+It is likely some more sample syscall shellcodes will be made released then or shortly thereafter.

 ShellWasp automates building templates of syscall shellcode.
 The template is intended to be just that - a template.
 The user still must determine what parameter values to use and how to generate them.
 The intent is to simplify the process for those desiging to create syscall shellcode by hand.
 Nearly all user-mode syscalls supported, including all the ones I could find function prototypes for.
 ShellWasp also solves the syscall portability problem for syscalls.
 It uses the 32-bit PEB to identify OS build.
 ShellWasp creates a syscall arrray, allowing the current syscall values (SSNs) to be found at runtime, rather than having to be hardcoded, which can limit how you can use them across OS builds.
 ShellWasp takes care of managing the syscall array, so if a syscall is used multiple times, there will only be one entry in the syscall array.
 Thus, ShellWasp will allows syscall values (SSNs) to be obtained dynamically.